TOUGH POETS PRESS

 Edited by Colin Myers

-This book comprises verse and dialogues drawn from Marvin's almost daily emails to a group of friends.
-It focuses on Marvin's acute awareness of his mortality; on death and living, on memories, on friendship and lost friends.
-The pieces obsessively work and rework these themes, with a viewpoint varying from the joyous to the despairing, and from the stark to the absurd.
+This book gathers verse and dialogues drawn from Marvin's almost daily emails to a close circle of friends, transforming private correspondence into a sustained meditation on morality, friendship, and loss.
+Written from the perspective of Cohen's acute awareness of his mortality, the work circles around the living and the dying, memories, friendship, and lost friends.
+These pieces obsessively work and rework these themes, with a viewpoint varying from joyous to despairing, from the stark to the absurd.

-To help achieve his goals, Marvin delights in tropes such as conundrums, contradiction, punning, extended lists and elegant variation.
-He revels in long, complex titles for both dialogue and poetry, sometimes to the extent that his titles can be read as separate pieces.
-In his poems he likes multiple rhymes and dubious half-rhymes whilst foregoing formal rhythms, but in his dialogues he is happy to burst into verse.
+Formally, the book delights in difficulty and play.
+Cohen embraces conundrums, contradiction, punning, extended lists, and elegant variation.
+He revels in long, complex titles for both dialogue and poetry, sometimes to the extent that these titles can be read as separate pieces.
+In his poems, he favors dense rhyme schemes and deliberate half-rhymes.
+He mostly forgoes meter, but he is happy to burst into verse in his dialogues.
+The result is a deeply intimate work, which treats language as a constant companion though death.

 — Anna Balakian, Surrealism: The Road to the Absolute, 1984